 Initiating a Mediation Request:

-Please contact Darryl Veld (Manager, Student Affairs) at email@example.com or 905-688-5550 ext.
+Please contact the Associate Director, Student Affairs, Darryl Veld at email@example.com or 905-688-5550 ext.
 4041 to set up a consultation appointment.
 During this meeting, an assessment will occur to ensure that the matter is appropriate for mediation, and to obtain basic information regarding the conflict.
 If appropriate for mediation, the Manager, Student Affairs will make best efforts to meet with the other party.

 The mediator will meet with both parties in individual appointments to ensure that the mediator has a clear idea of the issues that are causing conflict.
 The mediator will establish a mediation appointment.